Large power spectrum and primordial black holes in the effective theory of inflation: Enhanced power spectrum from a ghost-inflation phase

-In Ref.\ \cite{Ballesteros:2018wlw} it was pointed out, in the context of PBH formation, that the strong coupling problem that arises when one tries to enhance the power spectrum to large values by sending $c_s\rightarrow 0$ may be addressed by considering a modified dispersion relation in this limit, and specifically the case of ghost inflation \cite{ArkaniHamed:2003uz}.\footnote{Another possibility consists in invoking the appearance of new degrees of freedom that provide a UV completion to the effective theory, see Appendix~\ref{app:2-fields}.} This is because a change in the dispersion relation for the low-energy degrees of freedom can raise the cutoff of the theory, extending the regime of validity of the effective description.
-In the following, we discuss more in detail this possibility.
+In Ref.\ \cite{Ballesteros:2018wlw} it was pointed out in the context of PBH formation that the strong coupling problem that arises when one tries to enhance the power spectrum to large values by sending $c_s\rightarrow 0$ may be addressed by considering a modified dispersion relation in this limit, and specifically the case of ghost inflation \cite{ArkaniHamed:2003uz}.\footnote{Another possibility consists in invoking the appearance of new degrees of freedom that provide a UV completion to the effective theory, see Appendix~\ref{app:2-fields}.} This is because a change in the dispersion relation for the low-energy degrees of freedom can raise the cutoff of the theory, extending the regime of validity of the effective description.
+In the following, we discuss in detail this possibility.
 In particular, we consider the case in which the system transits from a slow-roll regime into a ghost-condensate-like phase.
-The robustness of the transition is based on the assumed WBG symmetry.
+This is possible provided that $\hat M_1^3$ is appropriately chosen.
+The robustness of the transition is ensured by the assumed WBG symmetry \cite{Pirtskhalava:2015nla,Pirtskhalava:2015zwa}. { As we will see, this type of transition, which modifies the dispersion relation for the perturbations, allows to simultaneously $i)$ enhance the power spectrum on shorter scales and $ii)$ keep the theory for the perturbations weakly coupled during the evolution. }

 The initial slow-roll evolution is characterized by the usual dynamics (with $c_s\sim \mathcal{O}(1)$ initially),

 which admits the standard solution

 where the Wronskian condition $v_kv_k'^*-v_k'v_k^*=i$ has been imposed at $\tau\rightarrow-\infty$.
 As $c_s$ decreases in time, the slow-roll power spectrum \eqref{powerspectrumSR}, obtained from the solution \eqref{m2}, increases, but at the same time the system approaches strong coupling.
 However, before it becomes strongly coupled, we assume that the dynamics of the perturbations gets dynamically modified, in particular that the term proportional $\alpha k^4$ becomes dominant over $c_s^2 k^2$ in Eq.\ \eqref{app:MSeq2}: